Donratto/MPA-KPM/README.md

 In addition to the environment map, the NrRadioEnvironmentMapHelper can also be used to draw the Coverage area, Beamshape and Beamshape for UL.
-In Coverage area, Beamshape and Beamshape for UL we have graphically recorded the values of SNR, SINR, IPSD and SIR.
+In Coverage area, Beamshape and Beamshape for UL we have graphically recorded the values of SNR (Signal-to-Noise Ratio), SINR (Signal-to-Interference-plus-Noise Ratio), IPSD (Impulse Signal Power Distribution) and SIR (Signal-to-Interference Ratio).

 ![Visualisation of the output from GridScenarioHelper](https://github.com/Donratto/MPA-KPM/blob/main/Pictures/GridScenarioHelper.png)